 What does environmental health mean to you?

-Marie Nikette Lorméus, Director
+Marie Nikette Lorméus, Vice President

 Marie Nikette, program evaluator, has a long-standing personal commitment to women's rights issues and has been a member of several organizations and platforms on women's rights issues in Haiti and Latin America.